Skip to main content

 2. What tools and systems will be protected with MFA?

-All external facing Freddie Mac technology tools accessed via a business user interface that require users to log in and authenticate will be protected with MFA starting March 4, 2022.
+A: All external facing Freddie Mac technology tools accessed via a user interface that require users to log in and authenticate are protected with MFA.

 3. Does MFA apply to system-to-system (S2S) accounts?